NDIS and Level 2 Autism

 Autism Spectrum Disorder

-Autism Spectrum Disorder (ASD) is a lifelong developmental disorder that starts is present at birth for those affected.
-ASD is more commonly known as Autism.
-It is used as an umbrella term for several conditions that were once separately diagnosed, namely Asperger’s Disorder, Rett’s Disorder, Pervasive Developmental Disorder, and Childhood Disintegrative Disorder.
+Autism Spectrum Disorder (Autism) is a lifelong developmental disorder that starts is present at birth for those affected.
+Autism is used as an umbrella term for several conditions that were once separately diagnosed, namely Asperger’s Disorder, Rett’s Disorder, Pervasive Developmental Disorder, and Childhood Disintegrative Disorder.

-Autism in the DSM-V is viewed as a spectrum with symptoms varying from one individual diagnosed with ASD to another.
-Some individuals experience milder forms of ASD and may never even detect their condition unless professionally evaluated.
+Autism in the DSM-V is viewed as a spectrum with symptoms varying from one individual diagnosed with Autism to another.
+Some individuals experience milder forms of Autism and may never even detect their condition unless professionally evaluated.
 There are also individuals that experience severe symptoms and will require substantial support for the rest of their lives.

 Some of the telling symptoms of Autism Spectrum Disorder are: